Accents and Breathing Marks

 A word ending in –σι that precedes a word beginning with a vowel or diphthong often DOES NOT ELIDE.
 Instead, spoken – and therefore written – ancient Greek adds a final –ν, called a MOVABLE NU, to make pronunciation easier.
 Movable nu is sometimes also added to –σι if the word is at the end of a clause.

 - δείκνυσι ἄνθρωπος → δείκνυσιν ἄνθρωπος

-This phenomenon is familiar to English speakers: the indefinite article a becomes an before a word that begins with a vowel sound.
+This phenomenon has a parallel in English: the indefinite article a becomes an before a word that begins with a vowel sound.

 – τὸ τέλος –